1985 San Marino Grand Prix: Race report

 Stefan Johansson ran a good race in his second drive for Ferrari.
 After starting 15th he steadily made his way through the field and by late in the race had moved to second (benefiting from others running out of fuel) and was poised to benefit from Senna also running dry 3 laps from home.
-Johansson took the lead from the Lotus to a thunderous applause from the Italian fans, only to run out of fuel himself half a lap later coming out of the Acque Minerali chicane.
-A post race examination of his car revealed the Ferrari had an electrical malfunction that caused the engine to use more fuel than the readout was telling the team or Johansson.
+Johansson took the lead from the Lotus to a thunderous applause from the Tifosi, only to run out of fuel himself half a lap later coming out of the Acque Minerali chicane.
+A post race examination of his car revealed the Ferrari had an electrical malfunction and a tiny, barely visible crack in the turbo pipe that caused the engine to use more fuel than the readout was telling the team or Johansson.
 The Ferrari's readout had told Johansson that he still had enough fuel to finish the race.